British Model Rhian Sugden Strips Down To Her Underwear In Latest Instagram Post

-British model Rhian Sugden is very popular in Britain and afield for her curvaceous figure and sense of style.
+British model Rhian Sugden is very popular in Britain and abroad for her curvaceous figure and sense of style.
 And whenever she posts her raunchy pictures on her Instagram and Twitter accounts, they become an instant hit among her legions of ardent admirers.

-Saturday, May 18, was no exception as the model took to her Instagram account and posted a sultry snap – one that featured her donning tiny black underwear that she teamed with a revealing, black mesh bra.
-The provocative lingerie set allowed Rhian to flaunt an ample amount of cleavage as well as her small waist and sexy legs — a move that set pulses immediately racing.
+Saturday, May 18, was no exception, as the model took to her Instagram account and posted a sultry snap – one that featured her donning tiny black underwear that she teamed with a revealing, black mesh bra.
+The provocative lingerie set allowed Rhian to flaunt an ample amount of cleavage, as well as her small waist and sexy legs.
+It was a move that set pulses immediately racing.

 To strike a pose, the model could be seen standing next to her bed.
 She looked straight into the camera and flashed an ear-to-ear smile that melted many hearts.

 In terms of her aesthetics, Rhian wore minimal makeup and let her blond tresses down.
-Finally, she accessorized with a very delicate gold pendant to keep it simple yet elegantly-sexy.
+Finally, she accessorized with a very delicate gold pendant to keep it simple, yet elegantly sexy.

 According to the caption, the lingerie set was from the U.K.-based lingerie designer, Ann Summers, while the geotag showed Manchester as the location of the picture.